wetryingtodorock/getblock-docs/en/rpc-service/doge/json-rpc/doge_gettxout.md

 ---
-title: doge:gettxout \[POST\]
+title: doge:gettxout - Dogecoin
-description: Returns details about an unspent transaction output (UTXO)
+description: Example code for the doge:gettxout json-rpc method. Сomplete guide on how to use doge:gettxout json-rpc in GetBlock.io Web3 documentation.
 ---

 ### Parameters